Special Session at IEEE ITS Conference 2019, Auckland, New Zealand, 27-30 October

 - Design and implementation of IoT mobility devices with privacy as the directive axis

 - Adversarial models, abstractions, and analyses for open data and associated anonymization techniques

 - New methods for open data that guarantee privacy

 - Privacy-aware centralized as well as distributed machine learning on mobility data

 Bilal Farooq, Assistant Professor, Ryerson University, Canada, email@example.com

 David Lopez, Research Fellow, Ryerson University, Canada, firstname.lastname@example.org

 When you submit your paper, please select the Special Session Code: u9we1.
 The deadline for submission is March 31, 2019.
 Note that the page limit for IEEE ITSC is six (6).
 For details, please refer to the conference CFP page: https://www.itsc2019.org/call-for-papers.
+All presented papers will be published by the IEEE and included in IEEEXplore.
 Given the importance and timeliness of the topic, we will also suggest a special issue in IEEE Transactions on ITS, where selected papers from this special session will be invited to submit a full paper.